ToshioCP/Gtk4-tutorial/src/sec28.src.md

 - 32-34: Sets the DND drop target.
 - 32: Creates a new GtkDropTarget instance.
 The first parameter is the GType of the data.
-The second parameter is a GdkDragAction enumerate constant.
+The second parameter is a GdkDragAction enumeration constant.
 The arguments here are string type and the constant for copy.
 - 33: Connects the "drop" signal and the handler `drop_cb`.
 - 34: Add the event controller, which is actually the drop target, to the widget.
 - 36-43: Sets CSS.
-- 37: A varable `format` is static and defined at the top of the program.
+- 37: A variable `format` is static and defined at the top of the program.
 Static variables are shown below.

 @@@if gfm